Cq8jx/VJU-Project/University Regulations/English/BGDDT-TT-23-2021 Regulations on Master's Degree Enrollment and Training.md

         the total number of credits of the training program the student is studying and shall comply with the provisions of Article 4 of this Regulation.
-3. The training institution\'s regulations specify in detail the conditions and procedures for implementing student exchanges;
+3. The training institution's regulations specify in detail the conditions and procedures for implementing student exchanges;
-    recognizing student credits accumulated when implementing training programs at the coordinating training institution and are made public on the training institution\'s website.
+    recognizing student credits accumulated when implementing training programs at the coordinating training institution and are made public on the training institution's website.

 ### Article 16.
 Handling of violations by students